DanielBlazek18/networkinglabs/eos-telemetry/README.md

 ## Overview

 This lab demonstrates streaming telemetry from Arista EOS devices.
-Subscribed using gNMI (gRPC) client `pygnmi-client`, and furher visualizing the telemetry data in an ELK (Elasticsearch, Logstash, Kibana) stack.
+Subscriptions to telemetry paths are done using gRPC Network Management Interface (gNMI) client `pygnmi-client`.
+The telemetry data is further visualized in an ELK (Elasticsearch, Logstash, Kibana) stack.
 The lab is built using **Containerlab (CLab)** with two Arista EOS hosts (`eos1` and `eos2`).

 Telemetry data is streamed from the following gNMI paths: